hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Ah, I misread your post.
 You said "truffle Red".

 [20:20:00](#geHoWeRSZtxpYdPz4MbOQ1bCpvtjYEqp4ViOC2mamPk) <planetsizecpu (Jose Luis)>:
 The Tall Man agent is a bit scary @greggirwin but his data object name `Yagent` is terrifying when you see it on the console debug messages, I don't know why.
-I keep an eye reading to see if he is chasing in vicinity Ì†ΩÌ∏Ü
+I keep an eye reading to see if he is chasing in vicinity üòÜ

 [21:01:11](#LGHt_9yU6Vw93yO_e1HsnbZjzUhU9zd1prc8Q0anabg) <greggirwin (Gregg Irwin)>:
 Where is `agent-smith`? :^)